Analytics at ODTUG Kscope22:

 Quantum Computing: Quantum computing can be described as one of the most disruptive technologies that will impact the IT industry in areas such as high-performance computing, machine learning, and cryptography.
 While the quantum computer has yet to enter mainstream, there are several bridging technologies and computing frameworks that will help developers start on this technology now.

-Sustainability: The world continues to face many challenges in our societies and our climate.
+Sustainability and Social Good: The world continues to face many challenges in our societies and our climate.
 In this subcategory, discussed will not only be how technology can be used for good, but how we can improve practices in our industry to lessen our impact on the climate.

 Total Experience: Today, there are many mediums of interfaces that users use to interact digitally with organizations.
 This subcategory discusses progress in unifying traditionally siloed disciplines to provide a total experience.